IE Conference: Creating learning landscapes through heritage interpretation

 Our IE conference Creating learning landscapes through heritage interpretation will be organised by AICI Architecture Studio.

 The city of Sighișoara is about 290km north of Bucharest, the capital of Romania.
 Trains and buses link the two cities with fares around €20 or less.
 The journey time for both is around 5.5 to 6 hours.
 Pre-conference tour will be organised from Sibiu and a post-conference tour will go to Bucharest.
 Nevertheless, we will organise transfers from and to several international airports for groups of attendees on demand.
 The cost of accommodation is very reasonable.
-More information will follow in the next months.
+For more information visit the IE conference website.